 We need to hear from you – Dartmouth residents, business owners, and workforce members – in order to write the community’s next Master Plan.
 It is your plan, and will reflect as many local voices on the direction of future community development as possible.
 The input from the Master Plan Discovery Workshop gave us an initial idea of community priorities.
-Join us for the next public workshop on Wednesday, October 30, 2019, from 6:30 - 8:30 PM at the North Dartmouth Library.
+Join us for the next public workshop on Wednesday, January 29, 2020, from 6:30 - 8:30 PM at the Dartmouth Town Hall.

 What is a Master Plan?